 Collection of artworks

-Artworks are now overdue for collection.
-Uncollected entries will become the property of the City of Subiaco, and due to storage restrictions may be destroyed.
+Artworks will be available for collection at Subiaco Library between Monday 26 June and Sunday 9 July.
+Any artworks not collected during this time will become property of the City of Subiaco and due to storage restrictions may be destroyed.

 Frequently asked questions